 The Arrival-Departure Record (I-94 card) is used to document a traveler's admission into the United States and departure.
 The I-94 card includes date of arrival, visa classification and the date the authorized stay expires.
-You must leave by the date entered on your I-94 card, OR the program end date listed in section 5 of your I-20 immigration document – WHICHEVER IS EARLIER.
+You must leave by the date entered on your I-94 card, OR the program end date listed on your I-20 immigration document – WHICHEVER IS EARLIER.
 Previously, the I20 was a paper document inserted into your passport.
 More recently, the I94 is kept as an electronic record which you can print out at any time by requesting it on Electronic I94 Card.

-12. When you leave the US, you are required by law to turn in your I-94 Arrival/Departure record to the ticket agent when you are checking in for your flight.
-This returned portion of the form proves that you did not violate U.S. laws by overstaying your period of admission and staying in the country too long.
+12. When you leave the US, the information will be provided to the U.S. Immigration system.
+This information proves that you did not violate U.S. laws by overstaying your period of admission and staying in the country too long.
 It is evidence that you obeyed U.S. immigration laws and left timely, which is essential if you want to return to the United States at a future date as an immigrant or nonimmigrant.
-If you forget to hand in your I-94 card when you leave the US, you must send it in to prove that you left the US.
-You must include the following items:

 13. Checking In